 As far as software goes, almost all of the main programs required in schools are available for both Mac (OS X) and Windows computers.
 This includes cloud-based software that runs in web browsers like Firefox, Chrome and Safari.

-However, you may find that more specialised software – particularly in creative spaces – is exclusive to Windows or OS X. Check the course requirements for software information or speak to the school.
+However, you may find that more specialised software – particularly in creative spaces – is exclusive to Windows or OS X. Check the course requirements for software information or speak to the school to find out if this is the case for your child’s subjects.

-It’s worth noting that gaming support (particularly older titles) is still quite limited on Apple products, compared to Windows.
-Even some modern games don’t work, including via programs like Steam.
-You can check compatibility with a quick Google search – e.g. “Will Fortnite work on an Apple MacBook?”
+It’s worth noting that gaming support (particularly for older titles) is still quite limited on Apple products, compared to Windows.
+Even some modern games don’t work, including those that run on programs like Steam.
+You can check compatibility with a quick Google search – e.g. “Will Fortnite work on an Apple MacBook?”.

 You’ll also find that Apple products tend to be more expensive, so that’s a factor to consider.